urressbay/FACSVDE/README.md

 # FACSVDE
-FortiAnalyzer CSV Data Explorer
+FortiAnalyzer CSV Data Explorer - Specifically, large web filter logs exported from FortiAnalyzer.

 #Introducing FortiAnalyzer CSV Data Explorer (FACSVDE)

-#Are you tired of manually sifting through massive amounts of log data from your FortiAnalyzer?
-Do you
-#wish you had an easier way to analyze and visualize and export small specific subsets of the large datasets, so you can quickly identify trends,
-#patterns, and potential security threats?

-#Look no further!
-This tool is designed specifically for reading and analyzing FortiAnalyzer
-#exported data - perfect for managing and monitoring your network's activity over a specific period of
-#time.
-Whether it's a week's worth of data or a month's worth, our app makes it easy to navigate and
-#extract insights from large datasets.
-Fortianalyzer exports top out at 5 million rows.
+#Problem:

+I needed a solution to review monthly weblogs that are being captured by FortiAnalyzer.
+One of the limitations of it is 5 million rows.
+So when trying to run a report for the month, I was not getting all the data.
+So I started to extract all of the data weekly, as this is under the 5 million row limit.
+The problem is that the files are too large for Excel to read, and creating multiple different unique filters and creating multiple reports was cumbersome, thus the creation of FACSVDE.
+This tool imports an extracted webfilter extract for a week, and allows me to slice and dice the data based on user, category or source IP address.
+It also allows me to preview the data prior to exporting the smaller files needed for audit purposes.
+For example, who clicked what in the phishing category?
+Then switch it to what else did that IP click on?
+What about my admin accounts, why are they browsing the web with elevated privileges?
+I was able to find this and more very quickly thanks to the power of python pandas.

+#This is my 1st attempt at creating a Python program, so please be kind.
+Constructive feedback is welcome!

 #Key Features:
-#Read and analize large exported logs from fortianalizer, and select open large file and let it do the heavy lifting.
+  Read and analyze large exported logs from fortianalizer, select and open a large file, and let it do the heavy lifting.
-#Preview - 10 rows of selected filtered data prior to exporting.
+  Preview - 10 rows of selected filtered data before exporting.
-#Click load file again, without having to wait for the data to change category or user info!
+  Click the load file again, without having to wait for the data to change category or user info!
-#Find what the users have been up to by user name.
+  Find what the users have been up to by user name.
-#Searching by category displays in the console a list of all unquie categories found.
+  Searching by category displays in the console a list of all unique categories found.